Guide 22 September 2025 | Shannon Smith O'Connell |

 Finally, create copies of your folder across different devices and online storage spaces.
 Make it a point to update your digital files every now and then.

 If you’re filing a complaint, having a summary document that states the facts of the matter can help your case.
-This file can be as comprehensive or as pared-down as you like, but it must cover all the important details of the car finance claim.
+This file can be as comprehensive or as pared-down as you like, but it must cover all the important details of the car finance or PCP claim.

 It could include a timeline of events, what happened during key dates, and what documents support each entry.